eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 Before calculating emissions, the user must generate an OpenALAQS file that includes all user-defined elements of the study (e.g., emission sources) and the default internal database (e.g., emission factors).

-The corresponding interface allows the user to set the path for saving the output file, select movements and meteorological data, set time filters, and define the domain and its spatial resolution:
+The corresponding interface allows the user to set the path for saving the output file, select movements and meteorological data, optionally provide an ADS-B file, set time filters, and define the domain and its spatial resolution:
 + **Emission Inventory Output**:
   + **Directory**: The path (directory) to the output file
   + **File Name**: The name of the output file to be generated